-In response to a inquiry about the US’s alleged intentions, Zakharova stated that if the results are not favorable to the West, ODIHR’s conclusions could be used as a pretext for protests and attempts to challenge the results, potentially leading to a “color revolution.”
+In response to a media inquiry about the US’s alleged intentions, Zakharova stated that if the election results are not favorable to the West, ODIHR’s conclusions could be used as a pretext for protests and attempts to challenge the results, potentially leading to a “color revolution.”

 She further claimed that ODIHR’s “interim reports” are prepared by a small group of hired individuals who are not held accountable for their actions.
 These reports, according to Zakharova, do not reflect the real state of affairs in a country, but rather serve the interests of the customer.